kedarghule/Credit-Card-Fraud-Detection/README.md

 ## XGBoost Classifier

 To increase our average precision-recall score (Area Under the Precision-Recall Curve), XGBoost is considered for better predictive capability.

+XGBoost (Extreme Gradient Boosting) is a gradient boosting decision tree based ensemble learning model.
+Gradient boosting is a supervised learning algorithm, which attempts to accurately predict a target variable by combining the estimates of a set of simpler, weaker models.

 We followed the following steps in this process:
 - **Hyperparameter tuning using Hyperopt:**  Hyperopt is a powerful Python library that can optimize a function's value over complex spaces of input i.e., it can optimize a model's accuracy over a space of hyperparameters.
 It’s a Bayesian optimizer, meaning it is not merely randomly searching or searching a grid, but intelligently learning which combinations of values work well as it goes, and focusing the search there.
 It is supported by a SMBO methodology adapted to work with different algorithms such as: Tree of Parzen Estimators (TPE), Adaptive Tree of Parzen Estimators (ATPE) and Gaussian Processes (GP).

 - **Training the Model:** The model is trained with the optimal parameters we got using Hyperopt for our XGBoost classifier.